 In Revelation 7:9, John says that he saw multitudes of people drawn from all over the world holding palm branches in their hands.

-1. In the passion narrative of today we encounter different types of people which I see as the kinds of people you must encounter in life.
-To reach your destination in life you must encounter them along the way.
-They are:
+2. In the passion narrative of today we encounter different types of people which we see as the kinds of people you must encounter in life.
+It also reveals the roles that we play in our spiritual journey and relationship with God.

 A.The chief priests, scribes and Pharisees who handed Jesus over to be crucified are those people who will always come to you to find faults.
 They will always find something against you, no matter how much you try to please them, They are the ones who will tell others something negative about you.
 They will never see anything good in what you do.